 Securing payment can cause some headaches for those performing construction work in Texas.
 With a flurry of deadlines and specific notice requirements, it can be a lot to handle.
-Luckily, when payments have been made, Texas makes lien waivers easy.
+Fortunately, Texas lien waiver rules simplify the process.
 The Texas Property Code contains 4 statutory lien waiver forms that make life a little bit easier.

 This article is about one of those four available waiver forms, the Unconditional Lien Waiver on a Progress (also known as a “Partial”) Payment.
 Please read on as we break it down for you.

-Guide to the Texas Unconditional Lien Waiver — Progress Payment Form
+Guide to the Texas Unconditional Lien Waiver on Progress Payment Form

 Let’s take a step back before digging into the details and ask: Is this form right for your situation?